-- (4) The joint activities specified in subsection (3) of this section mean that the employers participating therein co-ordinate their activities to prevent dangerous situations and notify each other and their employees or working environment representatives of hazards which may arise from working at the common workplace and ensure that their activities do not cause a risk to other employees.
-[RT I 2007, 3, 11 - entry into force 01.03.2007] - (5) An employer and employees are required to co-operate in the name of a safe working environment.
-For this purpose, an employer shall consult employees, a working environment representative or an employees trustee in advance in all issues relating to the working environment concerning the planning for measures to improve the working environment, provision of first aid, designation of employees responsible for performance of rescue operations and evacuation of employees, the planning and organisation of occupational health and safety training and the choice and application of new technology and work equipment.
+(4) The joint activities specified in subsection (3) of this section mean that the employers participating therein co-ordinate their activities to prevent dangerous situations and notify each other and their employees or working environment representatives of hazards which may arise from working at the common workplace and ensure that their activities do not cause a risk to other employees.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

+(5) An employer and employees are required to co-operate in the name of a safe working environment.
+For this purpose, an employer shall consult employees or a working environment representative and another representative of employees in advance in all issues concerning the planning for measures to improve the working environment, the organisation of medical examinations, the designation of employees responsible for provision of first aid, performance of rescue operations and evacuation of employees, the planning and organisation of occupational health and safety instruction and training, and the selection and application of new technology and work equipment.
 An employer shall, where possible, take into account submitted proposals and involve the employees in the implementation of such plans.
-[RT I 2007, 3, 11 - entry into force 01.03.2007] - (6) An employer shall inform another employer whose employees perform duties in the enterprise of the employer of the hazards related to the operation of such enterprise and of the measures for avoiding such hazards, and who shall in turn inform its employees of the hazards present at the workplace and instruct them in ways to avoid such hazards before they commence performance of their duties.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(6) An employer shall inform another employer whose employees perform duties in the enterprise of the employer of the hazards related to the operation of such enterprise and of the measures for avoiding such hazards, and who shall in turn inform its employees of the hazards present at the workplace and instruct them in ways to avoid such hazards before they commence performance of their duties.
 Also, the measures relating to rescue operations and provision of first aid and employees responsible therefor must be made public.
-[RT I 2007, 3, 11 - entry into force 01.03.2007] - (7) A sole proprietor shall ensure the soundness and correct use of the work equipment, personal protective equipment and other equipment belonging to him or her in every work situation.
-[RT I 2007, 3, 11 - entry into force 01.07.2007] - (8) If a sole proprietor works at a workplace concurrently with one or several employees of an employer, he or she shall notify the employer who organises the work or, in the absence of such employer, the other employers of the hazards relating to his or her activities and shall ensure that his or her activities do not endanger other employees.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

+(7) A sole proprietor shall ensure the soundness and correct use of the work equipment, personal protective equipment and other equipment belonging to him or her in every work situation.
+[RT I 2007, 3, 11 - entry into force 01.07.2007] (8) If a sole proprietor works at a workplace concurrently with one or several employees of an employer, he or she shall notify the employer who organises the work or, in the absence of such employer, the other employers of the hazards relating to his or her activities and shall ensure that his or her activities do not endanger other employees.
 The employer who organises the work or, in the absence of such employer, the other employers shall inform the sole proprietor of the provisions of subsection (6) of this section.
 [RT I 2007, 3, 11 - entry into force 01.07.2007]

-§ 121.
+§ 12.
 Prevention activities of employer